Counterfactually Evaluating Explanations in Recommender Systems: Methodology

 \para{Quantitative Measure.} Note that definition (\ref{eq:cfdef}) is either satisfied or unsatisfied.
 However, in practice it is better to have a quantitative metric which is a continuous score that measures \textit{the closeness of an explanation to its counterfactual state}.
 In other words, we would like to have a continuous spectrum that \textit{captures the degree of how counterfactual it is}.
 It is because a continuous metric is easier for practitioners to compare.
 Considering two explanations that both satisfy the qualitative definition of being counterfactual, we would like to know which one is more counterfactual, \ie which one, if were removed, would have a larger impact on the current recommendation.
 A continuous degree of counterfactuality would capture if an explanation fits with the counterfactual state on a finer granularity.
-We name this quantitative metric as \cffull{}.
+We name this quantitative metric \cffull{}.

-Figure~\ref{fig:cf_insight} shows the key insight of how to compute \cffull.
-Suppose we remove $\expl$ from the model's training data and retrain the model to generate a new item ranking list (to the user $u$), \ie counterfactual ranking list.
-In the counterfactual ranking list, the less likely for the recommended item $i$ (which was on the top-1 position in the original model) to stay on the top-1 position, the more confident we can say that removing $\expl$ would have a large impact on the recommendation of item $i$ (by pulling the item $i$ away from the top-1 position and therefore changing the recommendation to something else), and we should assign a higher counterfactual score to $\expl$.
+Figure~\ref{fig:cf_insight} shows the key insight on how to compute \cffull.
+Suppose the recommended item $i$ that we want to explain is ranked at the top-1 position.
+Then we remove $\expl$ from the model's training data and retrain the model to generate a new item ranking list (to the user $u$), \ie the counterfactual ranking list.
+In the counterfactual ranking list, the less likely for the recommended item $i$ (which is originally top-1) to stay at the top-1 position, the larger impact removing $\expl$ would have on the recommendation of item $i$ (by pulling the item $i$ away from the top-1 position and therefore replacing the recommendation by a different item), and therefore we should assign a higher counterfactual score to $\expl$.